 The Child Death Review (CDR) process is designed to ensure Local Safeguarding Children Partners are in a position to learn any lessons there might be from the unexpected death of a child or young person.
 Further it is understood that when a child dies those left grieving; parents, siblings, other family members, friends and acquaintances, will need extra support and a good understanding as to what caused the loss of their loved one.
 The child death review process is designed to help with providing the appropriate support to families and schools to gain information about why children die.
 There are two aspects to a CDR.

 - A rapid response by a group of key professionals who come together for the purpose of enquiring into and evaluating each unexpected death of a child.

-- An overview of all child deaths in the Local Safeguarding Children Board area (in this case the Gloucestershire Safeguarding Children Board area), undertaken by a panel.
+- An overview of all child deaths in the Local Safeguarding Children Partners area (in this case the Gloucestershire Safeguarding Children Executive area), undertaken by a panel.